Alabamians, including those in schools and colleges, will be required to wear masks in public for at least another month.

 “Wearing a mask can’t hurt, but it sure can help,” Ivey said.
 “And more and more people are seeing this for what it is: a way to protect yourself as well as to protect the others that you work with, come in contact with, care about and those you even love.”

 Alabama’s previous mask mandate and Safer-at-Home order were set to expire on Friday.
-The extension of the mask mandate and Safer-at-Home order comes after continued community spread of COVID-19 cases throughout the state.
+The extension of the mask mandate and Safer-at-Home order comes after continued community spread of COVID-19 cases throughout the state, including locally.

 Despite a steady daily increase of COVID-19 cases in Alabama, Ivey decided not to force businesses to close due to the pandemic.